sabab2808/hostelmania/README.md

   ```bash
   npm install
   ```
-- **Step 4:** Create a .env file and add your Firebase config and MongoDB credentials.
+- **Step 4:** Create a .env file and add your Firebase config and mysql credentials.

 - **Step 5:**  Start the development server.
   ```bash